-Leadership through understanding young children, families and communities
+Leadership and advocacy through understanding young children, families, and communities

 Careers and Opportunities Await you!

 - Community College Instructor